kruthikailluru/eMart/README.md

 ## Backend Integration

-This frontend is fully integrated with the Spring Boot backend API.
+This application is fully integrated with the Spring Boot backend API.
 The integration includes:

 ### API Services